 What does it mean for NYC Outward Bound Schools to partner with the NYC Department of Education in running our schools?

 While the NYC Department of Education is legally responsible for our network schools, they are jointly run with us and we hold ourselves accountable for their performance.
 NYC Outward Bound Schools is involved in setting and shaping overall school strategy and direction, and in all significant school decisions, including the hiring and firing of the principal.
 We bring our distinctive educational approach—which joins together demanding and engaging learning, community, and character—to each of our schools through an extensive package of services and supports.
 Read more about the specific supports we provide our schools here.

 What kinds of schools do you operate?
 Are they charter schools?

 All but one of our network schools are district public schools.
-Our only charter school is Launch in Bedford-Stuyvesant, Brooklyn.
+Our only charter school is Launch in Weeksville, Brooklyn.
 And all but one of our schools are “unscreened,” which means that there are no testing requirements and any student may apply to enroll.
 Our network also includes one transfer high school, James Baldwin.
 Transfer schools are small, academically rigorous, full-time high schools designed to re-engage students who are not succeeding in other schools or have dropped out.

 What grades do you serve?

 Our network includes three middle schools which serve grades 6 – 8 (Launch, MS 839, and MAELS), six high schools which serve grades 9 – 12 (The James Baldwin School, Leaders, Kurt Hahn, Community School for Social Justice, Gaynor McCown and IHPCH), four schools that serve grades 6 – 12 (Brooklyn Collaborative, Channel View, West End Secondary, and MELS), and one school that serves PreK – 12 (WHEELS).